 Not everyone who comes across a simulated diamond ring is doing so intentionally.
 In less popular cases, simulated diamonds are passed off as real diamonds or even other simulated diamonds that have more popularity.

 If deception is occurring, you’re less likely to find it at popular jewelers.
-Many people come across fakes in Facebook Marketplace, Etsy, and Ebay.
+Many people come across all types of fake diamonds on Facebook Marketplace, Etsy, and Ebay.